Rufus For Real

 Serving Ideas

-This rich, gravy-smothered hamburger steak pairs well with simple sides that soak up every last drop.
+This rich, brown gravy-smothered hamburger steak pairs well with simple sides that soak up every last drop.

 • Creamy Garlic Mashed Potatoes or Mashed Cauliflower: The classic choice for soaking up that mushroom gravy.